What to Expect When You Go to an Adventist Church

 As you leave, please remember this: no church is perfect.

-But through the imperfections of church, our imperfect humanity does their best to acknowledge, worship, and learn about an infinite, perfect God.
+But through the imperfections of church, our imperfect humanity does its best to acknowledge, worship, and learn about an infinite, perfect God.

 Making God and our relationship with Him the goal is what matters most.
 Then as we put in the effort to be and do all in sincerity, that’s what makes church, church.